 QUORN/MYCOPROTEIN.
 This is a strange one—and it is more of a food itself (loosely defined) than an additive.
 A British food company found a tiny fungus growing in a dirt sample, and eventually figured out how to grow it in giant vats and process it until it resembles chicken or other meats.
 But in some consumers, Quorn products cause vomiting, nausea, diarrhea, and, less often, hives and potentially fatal anaphylactic reactions.

 CARAMEL COLORING.
 Finally!
 A natural ingredient!
 But not so fast: Much of what goes by this innocent-sounding name is made with ammonia, or sulfites, or both.
 And the ammonia-sulfite-process caramel colorings used in Coke, Pepsi, and other soft drinks contains two carcinogens, 2- and 4-methylimidazole.
 CSPI recommends that everyone avoid it.

 Chemical Cuisine was researched by CSPI executive director Michael Jacobson, who authored "Eater's Digest: The Consumer Factbook on Food Additives" and holds a Ph.D. from MIT in microbiology.
 CSPI led efforts to restrict or ban the use of such additives as sodium nitrite, sulfites, olestra, Violet dye 1, and others.
 A CSPI petition calling on the FDA to ban food dyes spurred the Food and Drug Administration to hold a recent advisory committee meeting on the impact of dyes on children's behavior.

-The app, built by the Washington, D.C., technology firm EchoDitto, goes on sale today in the iTunes app store and the Android market for $0.99.
+The app, built by the Washington, D.C., technology firm EchoDitto, goes on sale today in the iTunes app store for $0.99.